ESO Necromancer Tank Guide

 (Situational)

-This is the other morph, and it is very useful when you are trying to gain Ultimate back faster by summoning and absorbing corpses.
-It will reduce the cost of your summoning skills plus create a corpse when it ends.
-If you recast this once it reaches half of the duration it will also create a corpse, so this is another useful skill to combine with other corpses and Necrotic Potency for generating Ultimate much faster.
+This morph is useful for gaining Ultimate faster by summoning and absorbing corpses.
+It reduces the cost of your summoning skills and creates a corpse when it ends.
+Recasting it at half duration also creates a corpse, making it effective for combining with other corpses and Necrotic Potency to generate Ultimate quickly.
+It won’t pull or taunt enemies but still provides Major Resolve.

 Necrotic Potency → Morph of Bitter Harvest